*Travle is currently not available due to COVID-19 regulations*

 Links on this page are for the exclusive use of faculty in the Department of Communication.

-Step 1: Complete: Online Travel Form to submit your travel details and estimates.
+STEP 1: Complete: Online Travel Form to submit your travel details and estimates to your department.
 If you have nothing to claim, please type n/a.
 You will receive a copy of the form once you press submit.

-Step 2: Gather and Submit: Receipts, estimates, confirmations, and map (for mileage) to department AC.
+STEP 2: Gather and Submit: Receipts, estimates, confirmations, quotes, and map (for mileage) to department AC.
 If you are attending an event or conference, also provide copy of announcement or schedule.

 Per the CSU Travel Procedure G-001 when traveling within the U.S., lodging rates are not to exceed $275 per night before taxes and resort fees, excluding internet and parking.
 You may request an exception to this procedure by filling out Lodging Cost Exception Preapproval form.
 Once completed and signed, submit to the department AC.